openshift/jenkins-plugin/README.md

 The step name is "openshiftImageStream".
 Mandatory parameters are:

-a) "name":  The name of the ImageStream to poll
+- "name":  The name of the ImageStream to poll

-b) "tag":  The tag to watch on the ImageStream
+- "tag":  The tag to watch on the ImageStream

-c) "namespace": The project for the ImageStream
+- "namespace": The project for the ImageStream

 ### Pipeline / Workflow support prior to version 1.0.14 of the OpenShift Pipeline Plugin